The Last Star (novel): Summary

-The story opens with a flashback of Cassie Sullivan's dad, when he was a kid on a school field trip to a planetarium.
-Amazed by a starry spectacle the administrators displayed, he decides then and there to name a future daughter after Cassiopeia.
+The story opens with a flashback of Cassie Sullivan's father as a child on a school field trip to a planetarium, where he is inspired to name his future daughter Cassiopeia.

-In the present, the remaining human population tries to avoid run ins with the "Others", the aliens that have wiped out most of humanity.
+In the present, the remaining human population tries to avoid run-ins with the "Others", the aliens that have wiped out most of humanity.
 A band of survivors hides in caves near Urbana, Ohio.
-One of them, a priest, turns out to be a Silencer, a human physically enhanced by an implanted neural chip (part of the Other's "12th System") that also makes them believe they are Others.
+One of them, a priest, turns out to be a Silencer.
 After killing the humans, the Silencer sits back to wait for the day the alien mothership drops the Final Wave, the green bombs that will complete the destruction of humanity and complete the Others' plans for Earth.